manimkv/Anand-Python/README.md

 Anand-Python
 ============
-These are the solutions to the problem in Python Practice Book wrote by Anand Chitipothu
+These are the solutions to the problems in Python Practice Book wrote by Anand Chitipothu